 Another former Willow Run worker, Dave Polmounter, was also sent to the Proving Grounds with other workers to help fix and restore these drowned Corvairs.
 After putting in a regular shift at the plant, they would take workers from different departments of Fisher Body by bus out to the Proving Grounds and work under a tent.
 Dave stated that some of the cars started and some didn't .
 His department had to change all the trim including floor mats, seats, door panels, and even some of the headliners had to be replaced because of water damage.
 They did manage to fix all the Corvairs and they all got sold.

 Here are some other interesting factoids about those first Corvairs: Cecil Cole was the employee who hand assembled the first Corvair in a special area known as the Pilot Line without the use of power tools before it was ready to be put to the assembly line .
-I've written about this story entitled “Pilot Line Memories” which is available for reading on the CORSA web site under the Preservation Foundation link, and then click on Meet the Makers for each article or look in the July/August 2015 issue of the CORSA Communique.
+I've written about this story entitled “Pilot Line Memories” which is available for reading on this web site.
+Return to top.

 The first initial Corvairs made were 500 and 700 four door sedans.
 Dominick Orlando stated that to the best of his recollection there were approximately 500+ first made Corvairs that had the horn slots in the front and that most of those horns usually didn't work.